yhongJ/data_structure-implementation/README.md

-# I recommend not watching this..
+# for university data structure class